Webperf-se/webperf_core/docs/settings-json.md

 This variable is ONLY used to generate a CVE and security related info for software.
 Tell software update tool the path to where you have repo of: https://github.com/github/advisory-database

+### test.software.browser `(Default = "chrome")`
+For now this is more or less useless for none developers.
+In the future the goal is to make it possible to decide what browser to use when running tests.
+Valid values are:
+- chrome
+- firefox
+- edge

 ### test.software.stealth.use `(Default = true)`
 Tell software test to use stealth mode or not.